Peer Review process of manuscripts submitted to the journal «Theoretical and Applied Linguistics»

 If the author disagrees with the reviewer's judgment and recommendations he or she is entitled to ask the Board for changing the reviewer providing well-embedded reasoning for such a request.
 In this case the Board either directs the manuscript to another reviewer or gives the author a motivated rejection.

 Accept recommendation of the reviewer does not guarantee publication of your article.
-The final decision of whether to accept or reject a particular manuscript lies with the editors and if necessary, the Board.
+The final decision of whether to accept or reject a particular manuscript lies with the General Editor and if necessary, the Board.

 Manuscripts that received reject judgment (including revised articles) are not published.

-On author's inquiry the Board informs the author about the final decision by e-mail, fax or post giving all necessary reasoning for the decision.
+The Board informs the author about the final decision by email giving all necessary reasoning for the decision.

-Original reviews are stored by the Board during the period of three years from the moment of their signing by reviewers.
+Original reviews are stored by the Board during the period of three years.

 General Editor, Doctor of Philology, professor Svetlana V. Androsova